 Pulses from the tube are sent to the microcontroller pin D2 and generate interrupt INT0 on every falling edge.
 The only major difference from the previous counters is the use of a 2.4" graphical display based on an ILI9431V TFT controller and a XPT2046 resistive touch screen controller.
 These displays are relatively cheap and are quite good looking on the finished product.
 The only downside is that they are slow to control via the SPI interface and that a lot of microcontroller memory is needed for the graphical routines.
 These displays come with an on-board SD-card holder that is not used in this project, although it has been connected to the microcontroller, just in case.

 Because the display, the touch screen controller and the SD-card work with a 3.3 V power supply while the Arduino runs at 5 V, seven 2.2 kΩ - 3.9 kΩ voltage dividers are necessary to properly drive these three peripherals.
+Furthermore the SPI communication is pretty fast (the clock runs at 8 MHz) and it was necessary to use lower values resistors (470 Ω - 820 Ωrespectively) for the dividers of MOSI and CLK that run at high speed.
+A true level shifter IC would have been a good idea here, but I didn't have one on hand, so I used resistor dividers that also work quite well.
 The 3.3 V regulator is included in the display module and one doesn't have to bother with it.
 In its inputs the Arduino readily accepts 3.3 V signals and no voltage translator is necessary.

 Circuit diagram of the microcontroller unit with the Arduino Uno and the TFT display. (click to enlarge)